nottrobin/robinwinslow.uk/_posts/2013-10-29-bbc-publishing-stupid-opinions.md

 ---
 layout: post
 title: "BBC publishing misinformation on knife crime"
-description: "The BBC wrote an article about a couple"
+description: "The BBC reported on a fight and stabbings in Nottingham, but quoted the sensationalist and misleading comments from the club owner.
+I object."
 tags: politics
 ---